velda-io/velda-io.github.io/index.md

       content: VELDA - Supercharge your development
   - - meta
     - property: og:description
-      content: Redefine how compute resources(e.g. GPUs) can be accessed.
+      content: Redefine how compute resources(e.g. GPUs) can be accessed through a personalized HPC cluster.
+Stop spending on GPUs when they're inactive, or scale your application like your machine has unbounded power.
 Book your personalized demo today.
   - - meta
     - property: og:image
       content: https://velda.io/og-preview.png